hetmanskyi-cloud/AWS/README.md

 - Database: Automated RDS snapshots
 - Media files: S3 cross-region replication
 - Configuration: Terraform state in S3 with versioning

-## Monitoring and Observability

-- CloudWatch dashboards for EC2, ALB, RDS, ElastiCache, and KMS metrics
-- SNS notifications for alarms
-- CloudTrail for API activity logging
-- ALB Access Logs stored in S3 with region-specific bucket policies:
-  - Each AWS region requires specific ELB account IDs in the bucket policy (e.g., 156460612806 for eu-west-1)
-  - Proper S3 bucket permissions configured for log delivery
-  - Kinesis Firehose delivery of ALB logs for long-term storage and analytics

 ## Troubleshooting